Governing Law

 Hazardous Materials Packaging

 Washington program enacted May 2025 and is in ramp-up phase.
-Full exemption rules still being developed.
-Verify with WA Dept. of Ecology or CAA portal before relying on any exemption.
+The de minimis definition itself is statutory and settled; the covered materials list and the wider exemption detail are still being developed through the PRO program plan (due Oct 2028).
+Verify list-level scope with WA Dept. of Ecology or the CAA portal.

 Frequently Asked Questions